Cherylwwwww/GenAIGame/INSTALLATION.md

 ## 🎉 Installation Complete!

 Congratulations!
-Your Where's Wally AI Training Game is now fully installed and ready to use.
+Your WALLY! isHERE!
+AI Training Game is now fully installed and ready to use.
 The system combines computer vision, machine learning, and interactive gameplay to create an educational experience about AI training.

 ### Getting Started:
 1. Start by annotating training images (draw boxes around Wally)